 Tastykakes are the local dessert.
 It seems to be encoded in people’s DNA here.
 Butterscotch Krimpets, peanut butter-filled Kandy Kakes, sticky Honey Buns—these are the things that Philly dreams are made of.
 Pop into local convenience store chain Wawa or any local grocery store and sample a few.

 Another favorite Philadelphia dessert, water ice is known elsewhere as Italian ice.
 Here, it’s the perfect treat any time the thermometer tops about 65 degrees.

 A mixture of fruit (or syrup), sugar, and finely shaved ice, it’s commonly available in classic flavors like cherry, lemon, and pineapple, though you’ll find a wide variety across shops.
 Rita’s Water Ice is the most ubiquitous shop with locations around Pennsylvania and the US, though many swear by smaller operations like John’s Water Ice, Rose’s Real Italian Water Ice, and Yardley Ice House in Bucks County.

 The confusingly-named Crabfries at Chickie’s and Pete’s don’t actually include any crab, but they’re still one of the best eats in Philly.
 Dusted with plenty of “secret” crab spices, much like Old Bay seasoning, they’re full of flavor.
 When you add the essential creamy, cheesy dipping sauce to the pile of crinkle-cut fries, you have the city’s favorite snack for watching sports

 More than 50 years ago, the Schmitter was born in Chestnut Hill.
 Since then, the sandwich has become an iconic food in Philly.
 The roast beef, salami, cheese, fried onions, and tomatoes combine into one decadent sandwich oozing with Schmitter sauce.
 It’s delicious.
-Get to McNally’s Tavern to try one for yourself.
+Get to McNally’s Tavern to try one for yourself or look out for their stand at Eagles games.

 Gambas al ajillo at Amada